The search is on for the best photograph of SA’s heritage places. Here’s how you can vote for your favourite.

 Not only can you check out the 20 finalists, but you also have the chance to vote for the winner.

 About the competition

-The competition is about showcasing South Australia’s 2,300 wonderful state Heritage-Listed places and 17 State Heritage Areas and celebrating our maritime and coastal heritage.
+Heritage SnAps is about showcasing – through the public’s lens – South Australia’s 2,300 wonderful state Heritage-Listed places and 17 State Heritage Areas and celebrating our maritime and coastal heritage.

 The competition gives budding photographers a great incentive to get out and explore the state’s iconic and lesser-known heritage places.

-And it’s a great opportunity for people who see their photographic masterpieces to learn why these heritage places are significant providing.
+And it’s a great opportunity for people who see their photographic masterpieces to learn why these heritage places are significant.

-Initial judging has now taken place and the Top 20 photos from across all eight categories have been selected.
-Categories include Maritime and Coastal State Heritage, State Heritage places to visit and Wild SA.
+Initial judging has now taken place and the Top 20 photos from across all four categories have been selected:

 The photo that receives the most votes will be awarded the ‘People’s Choice Award’.

 Here’s a little teaser of this year’s finalists: